mwarning/testmesh/README.md

 # Geomesh - Basic Mesh Routing Protocols

 A code base to quickly implement mesh routing protocols.
 A collection of basic protocols have been implemented already.
-Included is also a OpenWrt package.
+Included is also a OpenWrt package that is ready to be used in real networks, albeit not being production ready.

-The goal is to help to develop better mesh routing protocols, so that community networks such as Freifunk can scale better.
+The goal of this project is to help to develop better mesh routing protocols, so that community networks such as Freifunk can scale better.

+Note: These implementations use simplified algorithms that do not adhere to any technical publication.

 Implemented Protocols: